-Thank you for purchasing the MarCum M1 True Color sonar unit.
-The M1 incorporates all the sonar technology from the flagship VX series, but now features the new Max Brightness and Clarity patented MBC lighting.
+Thank you for purchasing the MarCum VX-1i multicolor sonar unit.
+The VX-1i incorporates all of the sonar technology from the VX-1p, but now with the added view-ability that the flat face design provides.
 Still featuring 1000 watts of peak-to-peak power, patented signal interference rejection, auto zoom, and target separation down to 2.15 inches.
 Our goal is to set the industry standard for performance while maintaining the highest level of reliability.
-Please read this manual carefully before using your M1 system.
-Only by reading this manual can you realize the maximum benefit from your purchase - enjoy your new M1 sonar system!
+Please read this manual carefully before using your VX-1i system.
+Only by reading this manual can you realize the maximum benefit from your purchase - enjoy your new VX-1i sonar system!